How to Build a Better Criminal Justice or Criminology Resume

 If you want to become a forensic firearms expert, you want to have an education that incorporates physics, chemistry, and biology, as well as knowledge of the criminal justice system.
 You'll also want to be able to demonstrate that you have some experience with firearms, perhaps through hunting and recreation or, better yet, police training.

-That said, police training has value that can't be overstated.
+That said, police training has a value that can't be overstated.
 While there are plenty of great non-law enforcement criminal justice and criminology careers out there, a certificate from a police academy, along with some past work as a police officer, can go a long way toward demonstrating unique skills and experience you won't find anywhere else.

 Get Experience in Criminal Justice